unixcommerce/Craigslist-Ok-to-Contact/README.md

 ###### Duplicate send issue corrected.
 This was due to an issue updating database permissions
 ###### Also, early termination will trigger graceful exit while updating database.

+*** The Scraper has been updated to work with proxy and API based pages.
+Please contact for details

+admin@unixcommerce.com